codedragon/Puppy_career_talk/slides.md

 * ask them what skills they use in their job
 * how they got where they are
 * advice for people wanting to follow in their footsteps
+* what do they like/dislike about their present position

+# Preparing for interviews:
+* People love good stories
+* What are you missing because you are switching careers/paths/industries?
+* What have you learned/done in your present, recent job/project that speaks to that?
+* What can you do right now to help to close that gap?